“If it sounds too good to be true, it probably is.”

 I’ve written a series of articles to guide you through the autoimmune protocol, step by step.
 It includes FAQ, mistakes to avoid, book reviews, and more.
 Click here to see the whole list.

-A version of this post originally appeared as a guest post for Autoimmune-Paleo.
+A version of this post originally appeared as a guest post for Autoimmune Wellness.